International sanctions against North Korea: Taiwan

 In 2017, Taiwan banned trade with North Korea to comply with the United Nations resolutions, despite not being a member of the UN.
 North Korea is Taiwan's 174th largest trading partner and imported US$1.2 million and exported US$36,575 in goods from January to July 2017.
 A year later, former High Court judge Chiang Kuo-hua and his son, Chiang Heng had allegedly evaded North Korean sanctions by chartering a ship to transport four anthracite coals from Vietnam that summer.
 Both of them and two other PRC nationals were accused of assisting terrorists and forging documents.

 United States

 The United States imposed sanctions on North Korea due to its nuclear weapons and WMD program, missile launch, human rights violations, as well as its support for various militant groups, including Hezbollah in Lebanon, Hamas in Palestine, the Houthis in Yemen, and Iraqi Shia groups, including Harakat Hezbollah al-Nujaba and Kata'ib Hezbollah.

 From 1950 to 2008, trade between the United States and North Korea was restricted under the Trading with the Enemy Act of 1917.
 After 2008, some restrictions related to the International Emergency Economic Powers Act stayed in effect.
+Exports of some basic goods such as food, agricultural commodities, medicines, fertilizers, disaster relief material, medical devices, seeds, etc. to North Korea are usually exempt from these sanctions.
 In February 2016, the North Korea Sanctions and Policy Enhancement Act of 2016 was passed.
 The law: